warroyo/tmc-az-pinniped-mutate/README.md

 ## Create the policy
-Go to the policy section in zure and create a new defintion. use the `azure-policy.json` as the contents and select the category as kubernetes.
+Go to the policy section in azure and create a new defintion. use the `azure-policy.json` as the contents and select the category as kubernetes.

 ## Assing the policy